 - Anxiety or panic

-Therefore, it is essential to pace and take care of yourself in the following areas:
+Therefore, when recovering from an affair, it is essential to pace and take care of yourself in the following areas:

 - Make sure you are eating nutritious food several times per day.